CULTURAL HERITAGE DIGITIZATION AWARD

 GFWC-MFWC Women’s History

-The Federation of Women’s Clubs was founded in community service.
-Members have volunteered and led projects in the arts, education, public affairs and conservation, as well as supported women's suffrage, cancer research, beautification efforts and a myriad of other projects improving communities in Mississippi and across the nation.
-This collection includes scrapbooks, photographs, newsletters, awards and other records of service.
-Visit MFWC’s page to view the digital collection.
+The Federation of Women’s Clubs was founded for community service.
+Members have volunteered and led projects in the arts, education, public affairs, and conservation, as well as supported women's suffrage, cancer research, beautification efforts, and a myriad of other projects improving communities in Mississippi and across the nation.
+This collection includes scrapbooks, photographs, newsletters, awards, and other records of service.

 2018: Alcorn State University